Medical Power of Attorney for Health Care

 - An employee of your residential care provider, unless that employee is related to you

 Tell the person you appoint that you want him/her to be your health care agent.
 Give him/her a signed copy of the Medical Power of Attorney form.
+It is recommended that you discuss your treatment preferences with your agent so that they know what you would want.
+You may also wish to designate an alternate agent in the event that your designated agent is unwilling, unable, or ineligible to act as your agent.

 Authority of Agent